-Follow the same finishing steps as you would for cold-packed corn.
+Follow the same canning and finishing steps as you would for cold-packed corn.
 Remember – don’t touch that canner until the pressure has reduced!
 This is how pressure canning has received a bad reputation over the years.

 If you like creamed-style corn, you can even can your own at home.
 To do this, you will need to boil your corn first for about ten minutes.

 Transfer the corn to a blender and add half a cup of cream, half and half, or other similar milk product.
 Then puree, add a dash of butter and salt, and either can, freeze, or serve immediately.

 The main difference with canning cream-style versus fresh corn is that you can only can cream corn in half-pint or pint jars (not quarts), as larger jars won’t heat up enough to safely can the milk-based ingredients.
 You will process pints for 85 minutes rather than just 55.